reeseschultz/ReeseUnityDemos/README.md

 ## Introduction

-Here are the design goals of this navigation package:
+Here are the design highlights of this navigation package:

+1. **Multi-threading** support.
+1. **Obstacle avoidance** support.
-1. Support **multi-threading**.
+1. **Terrain** support.
-2. Support **good-old obstacle avoidance.**
-3. Support **auto-jumping** of agents between [NavMeshSurfaces](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/ThirdParty/NavMeshComponents/Scripts/NavMeshSurface.cs).
+1. Support for **auto-jumping** of agents between [NavMeshSurfaces](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/ThirdParty/NavMeshComponents/Scripts/NavMeshSurface.cs).
-4. Support **artificial gravity** relative to an agent's current surface.
+1. Support for **artificial gravity** relative to an agent's current surface.
-5. Support **complex parenting of surfaces** to so-called *bases*, uninformly updating their transforms as a group.
+1. Support for **complex parenting of surfaces** to so-called *bases*, uninformly updating child transforms as a group.
-6. **Parent agents to surfaces** so that agents may navigate across surfaces moving independently of one another.
+1. Support for **parenting agents to surfaces** so that agents may navigate across surfaces moving independently of one another.
-7. Support **UPM** via Git and [OpenUPM](https://openupm.com/).
+1. **UPM** support via Git and [OpenUPM](https://openupm.com/).
-8. **Include demo scenes** in [Assets/Scenes/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scenes/Nav).
+1. **Included demo scenes** in [Assets/Scenes/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scenes/Nav).
-9. **Extensively document** everything.
+1. **Extensive documentation**

 I care more about usability than performance.
 The navigation code should be reasonably easy to use and work as expected.
 Performance is highly important, just not as much as delivering the jumping and parenting features.